aws/aws-advanced-jdbc-wrapper/docs/development-guide/IntegrationTests.md

 ### Standard Integration Tests

-The Standard integration tests are focused on testing connection strings against a local database inside a Docker container.
+These integration tests are focused on testing connection strings against a local database inside a Docker container.
 PostgreSQL and MySQL tests are currently supported.

 ### Running the Integration Tests